 It’s been a peculiar place to visit, full of surprises, bad and good, of disappointments, but surely it is a place like no others and incredibly photogenic.

-Last week the first cruise from Florida disembarked in Havana.
+In 2016 the first cruise from Florida disembarked in Havana after many years.
 Americans can now get individual visa to visit Cuba (before they could only visit on a tour).
 This of course will increase the tourist flow to Cuba and will bring some changes.

 While I was traveling in Cuba I was a bit disappointed because of the cheating and the sense of “falseness” I felt looking at the beautiful areas of La Havana with the charming cafes and the amazing buildings, well restored for tourists to admire, when the rest of the town is falling apart (I have talked about it in my post about La Havana).